ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 # Work Flow

-* Step 1: Create a new private github repo under the "ucsd-cse-spis-2019" organization.
-However, the instructions are a little different this time, since we will be providing you with some starter code.

-* Step 2: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
+For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy.

-* Step 3: Unit test your code as you write new code using the unittest framework

-* Step 4: Commit your code frequently.
+Only when you have come up with a clear strategy, start the coding process.
+Test your code constantly, maybe starting with simple cases first.
+Make sure to commit your code frequently.
 Push working versions of your code to github.

 Developing code is an iterative process.
 Your code will probably not work as expected on the very first try.
 Don't be dismayed.
 Work through your code to identify bugs, test new code frequently and seek help if you feel you are stuck!

 # Setting up your repo
-The way that you create the repo will be a little different this time, since we have "starter code" available for you.

-Instead of creating the repo from scratch, you'll set up the repo with [Method 1](/topics/github_create_repo/#method1){: data-ajax="false"}, importing the starter code from this link:  [{{ page.starter-code-url }}]({{ page.starter-code-url }})
+Create a new shared repo for this lab assignment as you did in lab02.
+There is no starter code this time.
 The name of your repo should be `spis19-`<tt>{{page.num}}</tt>`-Name1-Name2` where the `Name1-Name2` part matches the *Pair Name* column of the [Pairs table from the SPIS FOCS Website](http://ucsd-cse-spis-2019.github.io/info/pairs/), as we have done for the previous labs.

 # Programming Exercises